top of page

 Laura Smith

-If you want to quickly and easily learn 200 common idioms and phrasal verbs for Business English, click on the link below to find out about my book!
+If you want to quickly and easily learn 200 common idioms and phrasal verbs for Business English, read my book "The Most Common Business Idioms & Phrasal Verbs".
+You can find it by clicking the link below!

 Practice